ExplorViz/trace-generator/README.md

-# TraceGen
+# trace-generator

-TraceGen is a development utility for testing and debugging OpenTelemetry-based applications.
+`trace-generator` is a development utility for testing and debugging OpenTelemetry-based applications.
 It was developed to be used with the [ExplorViz](https://explorviz.dev/) software visualization tool.

 The goal is to easily create telemetry data for applications of various sizes and shapes.
 This is achieved by first generating fake class-based application structures and then generating traces upon those structures in a randomized manner.